NT-DevHub/.github/profile/README.md

 ## Contact Us

-Feel free to reach out to us for any inquiries or collaboration opportunities.
+Feel free to reach out to us for any dev inquiries or collaboration opportunities.

-email: devhub@nottekk.dev
+email: dev@nithron.com

 Thank you for visiting NT DevHub!
 We look forward to working with you.

 ## Disclaimer

-NT DevHub is a company under the NT Holdings umbrela.
+Nithron is a company under the NT Holdings umbrela.